Chapter 19 – Leaving Japan 1968, and the lesson of the Thai car industry

 It is made worse by our free trade fanatics.

-For when you finally have arrived at a reasonable level of domestic production for a mid-tech product, they insist you open your market to the same product produced more cheaply by others.
+For when you finally have created the industrial base needed for a move to mid-tech products, they insist you open your market to the same product produced more cheaply by other more technically advanced economiess.

 Little wonder development becomes very difficult.